 - io: forwards packets "as-is" in I/O mode.
 This is the fastest possible forwarding operation as it does not access packets data.
 This is the default mode. - mac: changes the source and the destination Ethernet addresses of packets before forwarding them. - mac_retry: same as "mac" forwarding mode, but includes retries if the destination queue is full. - macswap: MAC swap forwarding mode.
 Swaps the source and the destination Ethernet addresses of packets before forwarding them. - flowgen: multi-flow generation mode.
-Originates a bunch of flows (varying destination IP addresses), and terminate receive traffic. - rxonly: receives packets but doesn't transmit them. - txonly: generates and transmits packets without receiving any. - csum: changes the checksum field with HW or SW methods depending on the offload flags on the packet. - icmpecho: receives a burst of packets, lookup for IMCP echo requests and, if any, send back ICMP echo replies.
+Originates a bunch of flows (varying destination IP addresses), and terminate receive traffic. - rxonly: receives packets but doesn't transmit them. - txonly: generates and transmits packets without receiving any. - csum: changes the checksum field with HW or SW methods depending on the offload flags on the packet. - icmpecho: receives a burst of packets, lookup for IMCP echo requests and, if any, send back ICMP echo replies. - ieee1588: demonstrate L2 IEEE1588 V2 PTP timestamping for RX and TX.
+Requires CONFIG_RTE_LIBRTE_IEEE1588=y.
+Note: TX timestamping is only available in the "Full Featured" TX path.
+To force testpmd into this mode set --txqflaqs=0.

-'''

-testpmd> set fwd rxonly
+''' testpmd> set fwd rxonly

-Set rxonly packet forwarding mode
+Set rxonly packet forwarding mode '''

-'''